Croatian Football League: Overview

-The league was formed in 1991, following the dissolution of the Yugoslav First League, and is operated by the Croatian Football Federation.
+The league was formed in 1991, following the independence of Croatia and the creation of a separate Croatian league from the Yugoslav First League.
+This newly formed league was operated by the Croatian Football Federation.
 Since its formation, the league went through many changes in its system and number of participating clubs.
 In the first three seasons two points were awarded for a win, from 1994–95 season this was changed to three points.
 Each season starts in late July or early August and ends in May, with a two-month hiatus between December and February.
 Currently, there are ten teams participating in the league.